MileHacker Logo

 Optimal Timing

-• Spring/Autumn (Mar-May, Sep-Nov): These are ideal seasons for all activities, due to comfortable temperatures and clearer skies.
+• Spring/Autumn (Mar-May, Sep-Nov): These are ideal seasons for all activities, due to pleasant temperatures and less cloudy skies.

 • Summer (July-August): Focus on indoor activities (museums, shopping malls, air-conditioned restaurants).
 Plan evening outings.

 • Winter (Dec-Feb): Embrace the fog and unique atmosphere.
-Enjoy hotpot, that is especially comforting in the damp cold.
+Enjoy hotpot, which is especially comforting in the damp cold.
 Hot springs are appealing.

 • Off-season exploration: Take advantage of lower prices and fewer crowds.